Medication

 • bring the paper form to the surgery, Monday to Friday

-We do not take repeat prescription requests over the phone or email
+We do not take repeat prescription requests over the phone

-Please allow 48 hours for your repeat prescription to be processed
+Please allow 48 hours for your repeat prescription to be processed (This does not include weekends and Bank Holidays when the surgery is not open)

 Collecting your prescription